 Watch Your Reactions and Take Responsibility

 Sometimes you may also contribute to making your relationship with your boss a toxic one.
 You may become passive, hold back and not realize that it is happening.
 Take the time to analyze your interactions with your boss and note how you react.
 Ask yourself what other ways you could have responded that would have made things better in your encounters with your boss.
+If you think you overreact or let your emotions get the best of you in the workplace then read How to Take Control Over Your Emotions.

 Do an analysis of yourself to see how you view yourself.
 Some people seek leaders who are authoritative.
 If employees do not have enough self-confidence or they are scared to take initiative in the workplace, then a boss who tells them what to and always watches over them could seem appealing.
 Check in with yourself and see if you prefer not to take responsibility and would rather just obey someone who seems confident.
 If this is the case, but you no longer wish to be around a toxic boss, then you must work on empowering yourself first before you seek another solution.